 The City University doctoral psychology subprogram in cognition, brain and behavior is based at Brooklyn College.
 Many of the courses offered at Brooklyn College may be creditable toward the CUNY doctoral degree.
 Candidates who complete the master of arts may apply for admission to the doctoral program.
 Further information may be obtained from the doctoral subprogram director or from the Bulletin of the Graduate School and University Center.
 Students may obtain the Bulletin from the Graduate School and University Center, CUNY, Office of Admissions, 365 Fifth Avenue, New York, New York 10016.
 General information about CUNY Ph.D. programs is in the chapter "Support for Academic Success in Graduate School."
 Courses Students may apply graduate or undergraduate courses toward fulfillment of a prerequisite unless otherwise stated.
-The Schedule of Classes published each term lists courses offered.
-Not all courses are offered each term.
-U700G History of Psychology 45 hours; 3 credits Historical development of modern psychology.
+PSYC 7101G Human Relations Training Seminar I 45 hours; 3 credits A training-group approach.
+Participant orientation to group processes; assessment of such relevant interpersonal competences as leadership and assertiveness; observation and analysis of group process; group diagnosis; personal development; improvement of interpersonal skills; intervention analysis.
+(Not open to students who have completed Psychology 770G, 7771G [771G].)
+Prerequisite of 7101G: permission of the deputy chairperson.
+PSYC 7105G Quantitative Techniques in Industrial and Organizational Psychology 45 hours; 3 credits This course will focus on the applications of statistics relevant to problems in industrial and organizational psychology.
+In addition to standard descriptive and inferential statistical procedures, the course will include a wide variety of correlational procedures, nonparametric procedures, chi-square, survey design procedures, and psychological scaling techniques.
+Prerequisite: permission of the deputy chairperson.